 We don't usually think about a solid's concentration.
 There is a good reason for this.
 In most cases, a solid's concentration is a constant.
-If you break a piece of chalk into two parts, for example, the mass and the volume retain the same proportion.
+If you break a piece of chalk into two parts, for example, the mass and the volume of each piece retains the same proportional relationship as in the original piece of chalk.
 When we consider an ion binding to a reactive site on the solid's surface, however, the fraction of sites that are bound, and thus the concentration of bound sites, can take on any value between 0 and some maximum value that is proportional to the density of reactive sites.